wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 - If `docker-compose.local.yml` exists in the Wikibase Suite directory, it is merged automatically.
 - After launch, the saved `.env` configuration is displayed.
 Store credentials securely.

-Host-side scripts retain only the bootstrap boundary: Docker checks, tools-image selection, temporary web-container orchestration, and mounting the Docker socket into CLI or worker roles. [`scripts/run-wbs-tools.sh`](../../../../scripts/run-wbs-tools.sh) centralizes the generic tools-container invocation.
+Host-side scripts retain only the bootstrap boundary: Docker checks, tools-image selection, temporary web-container orchestration, and mounting the Docker socket into CLI or worker roles. [`scripts/run-wbs-tools.sh`](../../../../scripts/run-wbs-tools.sh) is the single internal dispatcher and tools-container launcher.
 Test-only environment variables are explicitly requested by the development harness instead of being part of the product launcher.

 ## Local installer state